shepherd-lab/meshcapade/readme.md

     npm install -g ts-node
     npm install -g mkdirp

+NOTE: if you receive peer dependency warnings, you may need the following command:

+    npm install --save-dev @types/node

 You are now ready to use the package (see "Using" instructions below) from the "Node.js command prompt".